vegaprotocol/ethdenver2022/README.md

 For more help please see the General Support & Resources section below or reach out to us on our social channels.

+# On using the Fairground Testnet 🎢

+Most of the code you'll write will target the **[Vega Fairground testnet](https://fairground.wtf)**, this is an **experimental network** free from the risks of real trading, Fairground is a safe and fun place to try out Vega yourself.
+Note, however that Fairground is an experimental network and running a version of Vega which is to be treated as alpha software.
+Crashes, unexpected quirks or issues can occur!
+We hope you'll participate in helping to find bugs and battle harden Vega.
+If you do spot something, please help reporting it either directly to us or via the [Nolt issue tracker](https://vega-testnet.nolt.io).
+Thank you!

 # General Support & Resources

-We're an exciting DEFI / blockchain project with a vibrant testnet on which we're adding new features all the time.
-Therefore, we'd love anyone interested in completing our ETHDenver bounties to get to know our platform first.
-We feel it is very important for you test out the platform, check out our documentation and understand the way the protocol works to complete our bounties to a high standard.
-We aim to be friendly and helpful, so don't be afraid to ask questions on Discord or in person.
+We're an exciting DEFI / blockchain project with an experimental testnet on which the team are adding new features all the time.
+Therefore, we'd love anyone interested in completing our ETHDenver bounties to get to know the testnet first.
+We feel it is very important for you test out the software, check out our documentation and understand the way the protocol works to complete the bounties to a high standard.
+We aim to be friendly and helpful, so don't be afraid to ask questions on Discord or in person - during the hackathon drop **Chris | Vega** or any of the community team a message if you want to meet up.

 * **Please visit us on the [SporkDAO discord](https://discord.gg/sporkdao) server channel:** `Presenting Sponsors > #vega`
-* [Vega at ETH Denver](https://vega.xyz/ethdenver/) - Events and information for workshops, events and talks during the conference.
+* **[Vega at ETH Denver](https://vega.xyz/ethdenver/)** - Events and information for workshops, events and talks during the conference.
-* [Vega Wallet](https://github.com/vegaprotocol/vegawallet/) - CLI/Command line wallet needed to interact with Vega networks
+* **[Vega Wallet](https://github.com/vegaprotocol/vegawallet/)** - CLI/Command line wallet needed to interact with Vega networks
-* [Fairground Testnet documentation](https://docs.fairground.vega.xyz) - Guides, documentation, code snippets on integrating with Vega using the Fairground network.
+* **[Fairground Testnet documentation](https://docs.fairground.vega.xyz)** - Guides, documentation, code snippets on integrating with Vega using the Fairground network.
-* [Vega Sample API Scripts](https://github.com/vegaprotocol/sample-api-scripts/) - How to example API scripts for many of the features on Vega, in Python and more.
+* **[Vega Sample API Scripts](https://github.com/vegaprotocol/sample-api-scripts/)** - How to example API scripts for many of the features on Vega, in Python and more.
-* [Vega Protocol Specs](https://github.com/vegaprotocol/specs/tree/main/protocol#fundamental-concepts) - Specifications, fundamentals and detailed documentation on the Vega protocol itself (deeper than the whitepaper)
+* **[Vega Protocol Specs](https://github.com/vegaprotocol/specs/tree/main/protocol#fundamental-concepts)** - Specifications, fundamentals and detailed documentation on the Vega protocol itself (deeper than the whitepaper)
-* [Vega Console on Fairground](https://console.fairground.wtf) - UI/dAPP to interact with trading markets on Vega
+* **[Vega Console on Fairground](https://console.fairground.wtf)** - UI/dAPP to interact with trading markets on Vega
-* [Fairground Testnet microsite](https://fairground.wtf) - The official Vega testnet called Fairground, go here to start hacking with Ropsten ERC-20 test assets
+* **[Fairground Testnet microsite](https://fairground.wtf)** - The official Vega testnet called Fairground, go here to start hacking with Ropsten ERC-20 test assets
-* [Vega Discord](https://vega.xyz/discord) - Official Vega discord, please join and contribute or ask questions from the team
+* **[Vega Discord](https://vega.xyz/discord)** - Official Vega discord, please join and contribute or ask questions from the team
-* [Vega Whitepaper](https://vega.xyz/papers/vega-protocol-whitepaper.pdf]) - The official Vega Protocol whitepaper
+* **[Vega Whitepaper](https://vega.xyz/papers/vega-protocol-whitepaper.pdf])** - The official Vega Protocol whitepaper

 <img src="https://github.com/vegaprotocol/brand/raw/main/1-Vega-Brand-Basics/1G-Hixel/Vega_Hixel_Black.png" width="30%" alt="Hixel says Hi!" title="Hixel says Hi!" />